phillip-kruger/graphql-example/README.md

 mvn clean install
 ```

 This will start the application.
+(First start takes long, as it fetch and install unpublished SNAPSHOT dependencies)

 Go to http://localhost:8080 to test the application